Do Go On - 345 - Dame Julie Andrews

 Exactly what she says to me.

-And I say, but I can roll around with this pillow.
+And I was like, but I can roll around with this pillow.

 I can't just chuck you around the bed.